tilwolff/streamdisc/README.md

     - copy _streamdisc_cgi_ executable into `/your/webroot/cgi-bin/`

     - busybox httpd treats files in that folder as cgi executables.
-    - some tweaking is necessary to make busybox httpd understand range requests.
+    - some tweaking is necessary to make busybox httpd forward range requests to the cgi.
 A patched version of httpd.c (based on busybox 1.23.2) comes with streamdisc.
 - with _lighttpd_:
-    - copy _streamdisc_cgi_ executable some subfolder of your web root, e.g. `/your/webroot/cgi-bin/`
+    - copy _streamdisc_cgi_ executable into some subfolder of your web root, e.g. `/your/webroot/cgi-bin/`
     - configure lighttpd to treat files in that folder as cgi executables.
 - access disc
-    - with your browser: point you browser to `your.local.ip.address:port/cgi-bin/streamdisc_cgi`
+    - with your browser: point your browser to `your.local.ip.address:port/cgi-bin/streamdisc_cgi/`
-    - with KODI/XBMC: add a video or generic file source named _streamdisc_ with path `http://your.local.ip.address:port/cgi-bin/streamdisc_cgi`
+    - with KODI/XBMC: add a video or generic file source named _streamdisc_ with path `http://your.local.ip.address:port/cgi-bin/streamdisc_cgi/`

 ## License
 streamdisc is free software; you can redistribute it and/or modify